Timothy Meaher: Death and legacy

-Timothy Meaher died on March 3, 1892 in Mobile, Alabama.
+Timothy Meaher died on March 3, 1892, in Mobile, Alabama.
 He is buried at the Catholic Cemetery in Toulminville, Alabama.

-Meaher’s grandson, Augustine Meaher Jr., leased a portion of his family’s land to a paper mill in 1926.
-The land that Augustine leased to the paper mill was already home to hundreds of houses that his family had leased to Africatown residents for nearly 100 years, some of which were descendants of the enslaved Africans aboard the Clotilda.
+Meaher's grandson, Augustine Meaher Jr., leased a portion of his family's land to a paper mill in 1926.
+The land that Augustine leased to the paper mill was already home to hundreds of houses that his family had leased for nearly 100 years to Africatown residents, some of whom were descendants of the enslaved Africans aboard the Clotilda.
 The building of the International Paper Mill displaced Africatown residents and created a negative environmental impact on the community.

 The Meaher family is still prominent in Alabama, with Meaher State Park bearing the name, as well as a Meaher Street running through Africatown.
 The family has refused to make any statement "about their sinister ancestor's crime" or release his personal papers.
 Some of the family members composed a letter with a public statement in October 2022 expressing disapproval of their ancestor's actions.
-Meaher’s descendants stated that, “Our family has been silent for too long on this matter.
-However, we are hopeful that we — the current generation of the Meaher family — can start a new chapter.”
-They also acknowledged that Meaher’s actions “had consequences that have impacted generations of people.”
+Meaher's descendants stated that, "Our family has been silent for too long on this matter.
+However, we are hopeful that we — the current generation of the Meaher family — can start a new chapter."
+They also acknowledged that Meaher’s actions "had consequences that have impacted generations of people."